 "The other thing that's always been unique is the culture within Jabil.
 I think they have strong values," said Benjamin Lichtwardt, a global account manager at ViTrox who works with Jabil.
 "ViTrox is also a company that looks to value their employees, so I think those dovetail nicely with Jabil and leads to a great relationship."

 Takeaway #2: A Great Partner Evolves with You and Shares Your Cultural Values

 I have already talked about how a partner should support your growth.
 But to do that well, your partner needs to have the flexibility to evolve with you.
-It's an understatement to say that Jabil has changed over the past 50 years.
+It's an understatement to say that Jabil has changed over the past 50 years—including our supplier relationship management efforts.
 But that level of growth, not only in terms of numbers of employees but in the industries and sectors that we operate in, is only possible with strategic supplier relationships that are willing to grow and evolve with us.

 A strong cultural alignment is also important.
 Many companies can offer adequate domain expertise, but what sets a great strategic partner apart is their company culture and how compatible it is with yours.
 At Jabil, we believe that people are our power, and we like to work with partners who share these values.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 "The exciting part of the Jabil relationship really is the design aspect of it," explained Rob Farrell, senior sales director at TTM Technologies, a manufacturer of circuit boards, backplane assemblies and RF microwave components.
 "That's where they [Jabil] are going and understanding those market segments, trying to develop capabilities to support that...
 We have a very good portfolio to support all aspects of the business from an electronics standpoint."